Why Phishing is More Dangerous Than Ever, and How to Protect Yourself

 Restrict access to sensitive data to the employees who genuinely need it.
 That helps control and protect information from getting inadvertently released or stolen.

-Finally, include guidelines on what to do in the event of an emergency.
-If your business falls victim to a cyberattack, you want your employees to be prepared and know how to respond to fix the problem and minimize any damage.
+Finally, guidelines on what to do in the event of an emergency should be included.
+Suppose your business falls victim to a cyberattack.
+In that case, you want your employees to be prepared and know how to respond to fix the problem and minimize any damage before a threat actor gains access to your organization.